Dirac mass dynamics in multidimensional nonlocal parabolic equations: Motivation

 This method in \cite{OD.PJ.SM.BP:05} of using $\ep \ln (n_\ep)$ to prove concentration has been followed in several subsequent studies.
 For long time asymptotics (and not $\ep \to 0$ but the two issues are connected as we explain in section \ref{sec:senm}) it was introduced in \cite{LD.PJ.SM.GR:08} and used in \cite{Raoul2009,Raoulphd}.
 More recently in \cite{NC.PJ:10} the authors come back on the Hamilton-Jacobi equation and prove that it makes sense still with weak assumptions for several nonlocal quantities $I_k=\int \psi_k n_\ep(t,x)dx$ which can be characterized in the limit. \\

 Here we take the counterpart and develop a framework where we can prove smoothness of the various quantities arising in the theory.
 This opens up the possibility to address many questions that seem impossible to attain directly \\ $\bullet$ Do the Dirac concentrations points appear spontaneously at their optimal location or do they move regularly? \\ $\bullet$ In the later case, is there a differential equation on the concentration point $\bar x(t)$?
 It follows from regularity that we can establish a form of the so-called {\em canonical equation} in the language of adaptive dynamics \cite{OD:04,UD.RL:96}.
 This equation has been established {\em assuming} smoothness in \cite{OD.PJ.SM.BP:05}, in our framework it holds true. \\ $\bullet$ In higher dimensions, why is a single Dirac mass naturally sustained (and not the hypersurface $R(\cdot,I)=0$ for instance)?
 The canonical equation enforces constraints on the dynamics which give the explanation. \\ $\bullet$ What is the long time behaviour of the concentration points $\bar x(t)$?
-A simple route is that the canonical equation comes with the structure of a gradient flow. \\
+A simple route is that the canonical equation comes with a kind of Lyapunov functional. \\

-We develop the theory separately for the simpler case of global interactions model \eqref{para} and or the global interaction model \eqref{localc}.
-For global interactions we rely on assumptions stated in section \ref{sec:gca} and we give all the details of the proofs in the three subsequent sections.
+We develop the theory separately for the simpler case of the model with competition through a single resource \eqref{para} and for the direct competition model \eqref{localc}.
+For the model with a single resource we rely on assumptions stated in section \ref{sec:gca} and we give all the details of the proofs in the three subsequent sections.
 We illustrate the results with numerical simulations that are presented in section \ref{sec:numerics}.
-We give several extensions afterwards; in section \ref{sec:extension} we treat the case with non-constant diffusion, and finally the case of local interactions in section \ref{sec:localcompetition}.
+We give several extensions afterwards; in section \ref{sec:extension} we treat the case with non-constant diffusion, and finally the case of direct competition in section \ref{sec:localcompetition}.